fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 ## 4. Training vs Inference vs Serving

-Understanding the fundamental differences between training, inference, and serving is crucial for designing effective distributed systems.
-Each has distinct requirements, bottlenecks, and optimization strategies.
+Training, inference, and serving are different.
+Each has different requirements, bottlenecks, and optimization strategies.
+Know these differences to design effective distributed systems.

 ### Training: The Learning Phase

 Training is about learning model parameters from data.
 The process follows a pattern: forward pass through the model, loss computation, backward pass to compute gradients, and gradient update to adjust parameters.
 This happens iteratively over multiple epochs until the model converges.

 Training requires storing activations, gradients, and optimizer states in memory.
 The compute is intensive and iterative.
 In distributed training, you need frequent gradient synchronization across devices to keep all model copies consistent.
-The main challenges are gradient synchronization overhead, memory constraints for large models, long training times that can span days to weeks, and the need for fault tolerance and checkpointing.
+The challenges are gradient synchronization overhead, memory constraints for large models, long training times that can span days to weeks, and the need for fault tolerance and checkpointing.

 Training a 7B parameter model on 1 trillion tokens typically requires 8 A100 GPUs (80GB each) and about 2 weeks of continuous training.
-Careful gradient synchronization is needed to maintain training stability across all GPUs.
+You need careful gradient synchronization to maintain training stability across all GPUs.

 ### Inference: The Prediction/Generation Phase